Cipher96/tokyo-olympic-datasets/README.md

 **Resource Group**<br>
 Creating the resource group for a structured way of managing, monitoring, and securing resources, enhancing operational efficiency and governance.
 The resource group will list all the resources used/created.
+We will be creating/using the same resource group for all the Azure services.
 ![image](https://github.com/user-attachments/assets/17cad07a-989b-4219-97d6-e6aa42952523)
 <br>
 <br>